Frequently Asked Questions

 - Are area lights with soft shadows supported?

-- Can 3Delight for Maya export RIB files?
+- Can 3Delight for Maya be used as a render farm renderer?

 - Does 3Delight for Maya come with a shader builder?